jameshfisher/jameshfisher.com/_posts/2017-02-15-c-dup-syscall.md

   - posix
   - programming
 taggedAt: '2024-03-26'
+summary: >-
+  Use the `dup` system call to duplicate a file descriptor in C, allowing two references to the same underlying pipe.
 ---

 Answer: the `dup` system call.
 Here's an example of duplicating the descriptor `1`, which refers to the standard out pipe.